 The Articles of the Company provide that the Company may offer separate classes of Shares, each representing interests in a Fund comprising a distinct portfolio of Investments.
 The Shares of each Fund may be issued on different terms and conditions to those of the other Funds.
 Each Fund may be further divided into a number of different classes of Shares within the Fund.
-The Company has created, and may in the future create additional Share Classes which are designated in a currency that is either the same as, or different to, the Base Currency of a Fund, and which permit:
+The Company has created, and may in the future create additional Share Classes which are designated in a currency that is either the same as, or different to, the Base Currency of a Fund, and which permit (and in case of the Sukuk Fund, in a manner consistent with Shari'ah):

-- a) the foreign currency exposure of such Classes to the Base Currency of a Fund to be hedged against appreciation or depreciation of the Valuation Currency of that Class to the extent of the initial subscription for Shares in that Class or as may be adjusted periodically (monthly) thereafter relative to NAV movements at the discretion of the Manager ("NAV Level Hedging"); or - the underlying portfolio currency exposures that are different from the Valuation Currency to be hedged against appreciation or depreciation of the Valuation Currency with a view to keeping the difference between the two within a predetermined tolerance ("Portfolio Level Hedging"),
+- a) the foreign currency exposure of such Classes to the Base Currency of a Fund to be hedged against appreciation or depreciation of the Valuation Currency of that Class to the extent of the initial subscription for Shares in that Class or as may be adjusted periodically (monthly) thereafter relative to NAV movements at the discretion of the Manager ("NAV Level Hedging"); or - b) the underlying portfolio currency exposures that are different from the Valuation Currency to be hedged against appreciation or depreciation of the Valuation Currency with a view to keeping the difference between the two within a predetermined tolerance ("Portfolio Level Hedging"),